 Glossotechnia is a card game in which the players collaboratively create a new language, and attempt to translate certain challenge sentences into this game-language.
 It combines competitive and cooperative elements, and probably has potential for use in teaching certain concepts in linguistics, though this aspect hasn't been tested yet.

 This document describes the advanced version of the game, intended for linguists, conlangers, and other people who know at least the basics of linguistics (what a phoneme is, what a syllable onset or rime is, etc.).
-See also the simplified rules that are more suitable for use with players who are interested in language but don't know much about linguistics and its terminology.
+At one point, I was working on a set of simplified rules and a simplified deck for players who are interested in language but don't know much about linguistics and its terminology.
+However, I haven't worked on it in years and have other, more urgent projects that will probably take up the rest of my life.
+Given the liberal Creative Commons license, you can make simplified versions for yourself as long as you credit me as the inventor of the original version.

 There are two separate decks of cards: the main deck and the challenge deck.
 The main deck consists primarily of Phoneme cards (k, t, p, a, i, u, etc.), Syllable onset and rime cards (onsets describe the consonant or cluster at the beginning of a syllable; rime cards describe the vowel and what consonants are allowed to follow it), and Syntax cards (Subject-Verb-Object, Verb-Subject-Object, Head-Modifier, Modifier-Head, etc.).
 There are also a few Sound Change, Grammar Change and Meaning Change cards.
 These allow a player to do things like split one phoneme in two or merge two phonemes into one; replace one phoneme with another; add or drop inflections; or extend or restrict meanings of words.
 A few Action cards round out the deck, allowing players to do things like look through the deck or the discard pile for a card they want, or discard their translation challenge card and draw another.